CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/centurylink-cloud-guide-to-conect-to-aws-using-s2s-vpn.md

 ### Support

-* For issues related to cloud infrastructure (VM's, network, etc), or if you experience a problem deploying any Blueprint or Script Package, please open a CenturyLink Cloud Support ticket by emailing [help@ctl.io](mailto:help@ctl.io) or [through the CenturyLink Cloud Support website](//t3n.zendesk.com/tickets/new).
+* For issues related to cloud infrastructure (VM's, network, etc), or if you experience a problem deploying any Blueprint or Script Package, please open a Lumen Cloud Support ticket by emailing [help@ctl.io](mailto:help@ctl.io) or [through the Lumen Cloud Support website](//t3n.zendesk.com/tickets/new).